 Buster Keaton filmed this 20s silent, black and white, action-adventure-comedy in the historic picturesque town of Cottage Grove.
 Ranked in the American Film Institute's top 100 films (#18), this classic film has Oregon masquerading as the South during the Civil War, from Main Street to the famous train crash scene.

 Okay, so technically this is a cartoon on Fox and an animated feature (2007), so it wasn't "filmed" here.
 But "The Simpsons'" Springfield is believed to be based on Oregon's Springfield since the show's creator, Matt Groening, was from Portland and lived in the Eugene area.
 He's even called it "the real Springfield" himself.
-And anyways, it is really fun to watch the shows and speculate on what cartoon depictions actually match brick and mortar locations here.
+And anyway, it is really fun to watch the shows and speculate on what cartoon depictions actually match brick-and-mortar locations here.

 More Movies & TV Shows